lydtechconsulting/kafka-connect-debezium-postgres/README.md

 The Debezium Postgres source connector configuration is defined in `connector/debezium-postgres-source-connector.json`.

-It includes a Single Message Transform (SMT) that routes the outbox event to the value of the destination field in the outbox event database table.
+It includes a Single Message Transform (SMT) that routes the outbox event to the value of the payload field in the outbox event database table.

 The component tests create and delete the connector via the `DebeziumClient` class in the `component-test-framework`.